snakemake/snakemake/docs/snakefiles/rules.rst

 Local Rules
 -----------

-When working in a cluster environment, not all rules need to become a job that has to be submitted (e.g. downloading some file, or a target-rule like `all`, see below in section Targets).
+When working in a cluster environment, not all rules need to become a job that has to be submitted (e.g. downloading some file, or a target-rule like `all`, see :ref:`snakefiles-targets`).
 The keyword `localrules` allows to mark a rule as local, so that it is not submitted to the cluster and instead executed on the host node:

 .. code-block:: python